 Speakers in furniture: Will you need to place some of your speakers inside an entertainment cabinet?
 If so, you will want to stay away from large bookshelf or monitor speakers with ports that produce lots of bass.
 All of that bass will just end up bouncing around in the cabinet and probably produce some unwanted resonances.
 If you must place speakers inside a cabinet, plan on finding a bookshelf speaker that stops playing bass around 80Hz or so.
-While we’re on the topic, the inside of a cabinet is about the worst place you can stick a subwoofer.
+While we’re on the topic, the inside of a cabinet is about the worst place you can stick a ported subwoofer.
 Select a spot for your sub or plan on looking for a sub with a shape that will make it easy to tuck away in a hidden spot.

 Walls and floors: Hard surfaces are good sound’s chief enemy.
 No matter how great the sound is coming out of a speaker, if there are a bunch of large, smooth surfaces for that sound to reflect off of, it will change what you hear.
 If you’re worried your room might be too “live”, go stand in the center of it and clap loudly.
-If you hear a lot of echo, consider putting your system in another room or taking steps to calm down that echo.
+If you hear a lot of echo or a ringing sound, consider putting your system in another room or taking steps to calm down that echo.
 Furniture, drapes, carpet, plants…anything that helps break up long, hard, flat surfaces will help whatever speaker you get sound its best.

-Décor: If your significant other spent good time (and money) making the room look nice, then you should consider looking at speakers that will compliment the space, not clash with it.
+Décor: If you or your significant other spent good time (and money) making the room look nice, then you should consider looking at speakers that will compliment the space, not clash with it.
 Believe us when we say that hearing about how ugly your speakers make the room look on a regular basis will make you rue the day you made that purchase.
 The good news is, there are some flat-out gorgeous speakers with furniture-grade finishes out there that are bound to integrate nicely with your room’s décor.

-Speaker placement options: Now we’re back to thinking about where you can put speakers in an effort to determine how many them can be reasonably incorporated into your system.
+Speaker placement options: Now we’re back to thinking about where you can put speakers in an effort to determine how many of them can be reasonably incorporated into your system.
 For instance, if your couch or chairs are up against a wall, there’s no point in attempting to cram in a 7.1 system.
 You will have enough challenges placing your surround speakers in a good spot, never mind worrying about the back surrounds, which need at least 3 or 4 feet of distance away from where you sit to be effective.
 Plan on a 5.1 system and sort out where you can put those surround speakers to get the best effect.
 Don’t forget the décor consideration here either.

 On the other hand, if there is no wall behind you or to the sides (or they are really far away) you may have challenges finding any place to put surround speakers.
 In-ceiling speakers used as surrounds can make an elegant solution, provided that is an option in your home.